 What Does the New Testament Teach About Biblical Separation?

-Probably the most frequent criticism of the Fundamental Independent Baptists concerns their stand on the doctrine of separation.
-It is not my intend to defend fundamentalism per se, but to defend the biblical doctrine of separation.
+Probably the most frequent criticism of the Fundamental Independent Baptists and biblical Baptist churches concerns their stand on the doctrine of separation.
+It is not my intent to defend fundamentalism per se, but to defend the biblical doctrine of separation.
 I am a Fundamental Independent Baptist by conviction because the doctrine of FIB churches is the New Testament (and the Bible) which is our sole authority for our faith and practice.
-Because the doctrine of separation stands as biblical then the fundamentalist who upholds the doctrine in preaching and practice also stands defended as being biblical.
+Because the doctrine of separation stands as scriptural, the Bible believer must uphold this doctrines in preaching and practice, and defend it as God’s word.

 At the heart of biblical separation is discernment.
 Discernment comes from first receiving Jesus Christ as one's Lord and Savior and being indwelled by the Holy Spirit of God.
 (2 Cor.
 2:11-15) This enables the believer to comprehend spiritual things.
 Actual discernment comes from studying the Word of God and learning its precepts.
 Discernment grows as the believer spiritually matures.
 Discernment then comes alive in the life of a believer through his faith and commitment to Christ Jesus.

 It is vital in this confusing day when the compromise of God's word is rampant, that God's people, preachers, and churches, know and practice biblical separation.
-It is critical that Christians, who have the calling and responsibility to be a testimony to the Gospel, and the preach the whole counsel of God’s word, understand separation as presented in God’s word.
-It has been rightly stated that often the doctrine is ignored at one end of the spectrum and used as a battle axe at the other.
+It is critical that Christians, who equally have the calling and responsibility to be a testimony to the Gospel, and preach the whole counsel of God’s word, understand separation as presented in God’s word.
+It has been rightly stated, that often the doctrine of biblical separation is ignored at one end of the spectrum and used as a battle-axe at the other.
 The doctrine of separation needs to be studied with as much attention and scholarship as any other doctrine of God's Word.
 To do less is to place ourselves into the hands of the one who is the benefactor of all false doctrine the Devil himself.

 Who is the author of biblical separation?
-If it is God, do we also accuse God of being unloving because in everything He is separated from sin and error?
-The answer is obvious, God is love and in all He does is loving.
+If it is God, do we also accuse God of being unloving because He is separated from sin and error and condemn sin?
+The answer is obvious.
+God is love and all He does is loving.
 That includes practicing separation from sin and evil doers.
 Condoning sin and doctrinal error is excusing it and compromising with doctrinal error is corrupting the truth.
 To be lenient with those who teach doctrinal error is to support lies.
 Clearly, God hates lies that enslave men and deny them the blessings of God.
 Truth set men free, and error enslaves them to continuing sin.
 (John 8:32) Further to support and stand with doctrinal error is to be a party to sin.
 Preaching and teaching doctrinal error is gross sin and condemned repeated by God in His word.

-Doctrinal error is in fact a lie that is presented as truth.
+Doctrinal error is, in fact, a lie that is presented as truth.
 Who is the author of all lies?
-(John 8:44) How can true child of God defend those in doctrinal error and those that thrive in it.
+(John 8:44) How can a true child of God defend those in doctrinal error and those that thrive in it?
 We should take off our blinders and see doctrinal error for what it is . . . sin, which God hates.
 We should understand that doctrinal error destroys lives and prevents God’s people from growing, maturing and receiving God's blessing.
-It is love to condone sin that is so distructive in people's lives and separates them from God's love and fellowship?
+Is it love to condone sin that is so destructive in people's lives and separates them from God's love and fellowship?